This post may contain affiliate links.

 - I’ve learned to raise my pricing for my services.
 I’m a perfectionist so I will make sure any project I’m working on has all of it’s “I’s” dotted and “T’s” crossed.
 Because I always make sure to take the extra time to triple check everything, you can be sure your project will be completed exactly how you wanted.
 For that, it’s not cheap work, but you get what you pay for and I know I always give quality work.
 I know my worth and am only looking for clients who appreciate me.

 - I try not to care so much of what people think of me any more.
 I’m not here to make everyone happy, I’m here to be me and make me happy.
-If you like who I am and what I do, I’d be happy to share the wealth!
+If you like who I am and what I do, I’d be happy to share my time and energy with you!
 If not, go bother someone else.
 I’m always going to end up doing my own thing anyway.

 - I am a strong person and I’m worth a lot!
-I now realize my worth and won’t settle for anything less than I deserve!
+I now finally realize my worth and won’t settle for anything less than I deserve!

 Be sure to take the time to figure out who you are and what your purpose is in this life.
 Once you figure out how you operate and what makes you feel your happiest, you will naturally put more effort into anything that supports that and will also naturally let go of anything that doesn’t.

 Hitting rock bottom was probably the best thing that could have ever happened to me.
-I learned that I have limits, where they end and that it takes a LOT to get me to that point.
+I learned that I have limits, where they end and that it can take a LOT for me to get me to that point.
 Once I hit rock bottom, however, it was as if I had reached the top of a mountain.
 Yes, I was exhausted and hungry but I could see everything below me incredibly clearly!
-And everything from there felt "downhill."
+And everything from there felt “downhill.”